TimThuering/N-Body-Simulation/README.md

 cd build
 ```

-### Building the project with Open SYCL
+### Building the project with AdaptiveCpp
-Open SYCL is supported with the CUDA, ROCm and OpenMP backends.
+AdaptiveCpp is supported with the CUDA, ROCm and OpenMP backends.

-The following commands build the project with Open SYCL for CUDA and OpenMP.
+The following commands build the project with AdaptiveCpp for CUDA and OpenMP.
 Replace `sm_XX` with the [compute capability](https://developer.nvidia.com/cuda-gpus) of your GPU, e.g., `sm_75`.

 ```